 Important!
 The SMTP server may be located on your workstation PC, on a server on your company's network, or at your Internet service provider (ISP).
 If the email server is local, you may need the assistance of an IT professional to properly identify or set up this capability.
-If the email server is located at your ISP, you may need contact your ISP for assistance.
+If the email server is located at your ISP, you may need to contact your ISP for assistance.

-Using the ISP's simple mail transfer protocol (SMTP) server to send email via Sage 100 Contractor typically requires "user authentication" at the STMP server.
-An example of an SMTP email server name is smtp.att.sbcglobal.net.
+Using the ISP's simple mail transfer protocol (SMTP) server to send email via Sage 100 Contractor typically requires user authentication at the STMP server.
+(An example of an SMTP email server name is smtp.att.sbcglobal.net.)
 Different ISPs may use different terms when referring to user authentication.
-In general, however, user authentication means verifying a user's identity by means of a "user name" and "password."
+Generally, user authentication means refers to checking that your user name and password are valid.

-In the context of sending email through Sage 100 Contractor using an ISP's SMTP server, user authentication only refers to verifying the user's identity at the ISP's SMTP server.
-It does not refer to your:
+When sending email through Sage 100 Contractor using an ISP's SMTP server, you supply only your user name and password for the ISP's SMTP server.
+You do not submit your:

-- Sage 100 Contractor user name and password
+- Sage 100 Contractor user name and password.

-- Network domain user name and password
+- Network domain user name and password.

 - Windows system user name and password.